songsqian/eesR/README.md

 # eesR
-Code and data associated with "Environmental and Ecological Statistics with R"
+Code and data associated with "Environmental and Ecological Statistics with R" (2nd edition)

 Example chapter -- chapter 11